adam-lowe/ruby-hangman/README.md

 ## What it does

-All it really does right now is give you a word to guess from a small array of ruby terms
+Gives you the length of a randomly chosen term (of 5) and gives you the chance to guess each letter, congratulating you once you guess the entire word